-LOUISVILLE, Ky. – Three UofL Health facilities have received the American Heart Association/American Stroke Association’s Get With The Guidelines® – Stroke Gold Plus Quality Achievement Award.
-The award recognizes our hospitals’ commitment to ensuring stroke patients receive the most appropriate treatment and improving patient outcomes according to nationally recognized, research-based guidelines based on the latest scientific evidence.
+Three UofL Health facilities have received the American Heart Association /American Stroke Association’s Get With The Guidelines®-Stroke Gold Plus Quality Achievement Award.
+The award recognizes the hospitals’ commitment to ensuring stroke patients receive the most appropriate treatment according to nationally recognized, research-based guidelines based on the latest scientific evidence.

 The distinctions awarded the facilities are as follows:

-To qualify for the Target: Stroke℠ Honor Roll Elite award, hospitals must meet quality measures developed to reduce the time between the patient’s arrival at the hospital and treatment with the clot-buster tissue plasminogen activator, or tPA, the only drug approved by the U.S. Food and Drug Administration to treat ischemic stroke.
+Additionally, UofL Hospital and Mary & Elizabeth Hospital both earned the StrokeSM Honor Roll Elite award.
+To qualify for this recognition, hospitals must meet quality measures developed to reduce the time between the patient’s arrival at the hospital and treatment with the clot-buster tissue plasminogen activator, or tPA, the only drug approved by the U.S. Food and Drug Administration to treat ischemic stroke.

-According to the American Heart Association/American Stroke Association, stroke is the fifth leading cause of death and a leading cause of adult disability in the United States.
+According to the American Heart Association/American Stroke Association, stroke is the No. 5 cause of death and a leading cause of adult disability in the United States.
 On average, someone in the U.S. suffers a stroke every 40 seconds and nearly 795,000 people suffer a new or recurrent stroke each year.
 However, the best chance of a positive outcome is early intervention.

 With strokes, seconds can mean the difference between life and death, between a full recovery or not.
-So if you’re experiencing signs of stroke, the most important thing you can do is call 911, or get to the emergency room closest to you,” said Remmel.
+So if you’re experiencing signs of stroke, the most important thing you can do is call 911, or get to the ER closest to you,” said Remmel.
+“From there, your health care team can determine the best course of future action.
+In the case of a stroke, seconds matter, so don’t delay.”

 Common signs of stroke are as follows: